 Withdrawal from alcohol and benzodiazepines like Xanax and Klonopin can be deadly, especially when stopped abruptly.
 Withdrawal from these substances can cause psychosis, delirium tremens, and seizures.
 Seizures experienced during withdrawal from alcohol and benzodiazepines pose the highest risk for death.

 In residential detox facilities, doctors and nurses can monitor and address withdrawal symptoms and prescribe medications to help patients gradually taper off these substances as opposed to stopping abruptly.

 Reason #3: Higher Risk for Relapse

 There are some very legitimate reasons not to go into inpatient care to detox from drugs and alcohol.
 However, the reasons to detox in an inpatient facility are far more compelling.
 Detoxing under the care of medical professionals can save your life and help start your recovery off on the right foot.

 Looking for more information on medical detox?
 We answered eight frequently asked questions on our blog to help those who may be considering inpatient detox for themselves or a loved one.

-Pyramid Healthcare offers inpatient detox for adults and adolescents looking to recovery from substance use disorders.
+Pyramid Healthcare offers inpatient detox for adults and adolescents looking to recover from substance use disorders.
 We provide 24-hour nursing care, medications for pain relief, and an element of therapy for the emotional challenges that come from detoxification.
-We also offer a unique outpatient detox program in Langhorne, Pennsylvania that allows individuals with strong support systems to return home in the evenings following treatment programming.